Arabic Timed Text Style Guide

-- Forced narratives that are redundant (e.g., identical to onscreen text or covered in the dialogue) must be deleted.
+- Forced narratives that are redundant (e.g. identical to onscreen text or covered in the dialogue) must be deleted.

 - Forced narratives should be enclosed in double straight quotes (" "), except for foreign dialogue.

 - Never combine a forced narrative with dialogue in the same subtitle.
 If both appear at the same time and there is not enough room, dialogue takes precedence.

-- Foreign dialogue should only be translated if the viewer was meant to understand it (i.e., if it was subtitled in the original version).
+- Foreign dialogue should only be translated if the viewer was meant to understand it (i.e. if it was subtitled in the original version).

 - Foreign words or phrases should be translated when possible (i.e. hello, goodbye, thank you, merci) or transliterated when no accurate translation exists.